toharcohen7/GMAIL_PROJECT/Wiki/Android-User-Guide/Getting-Started.md

 ### Editing and Deleting Labels

-1. Long-press on a custom label in the navigation drawer
+1. Tap the floating action button at the bottom left (it will appear only when you are on a user label)
 2. Select "Edit" or "Delete" from the options
 3. Follow the prompts to complete your action